markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

 ### git

+Git is a software tool for tracking changes across a set of files.
+It helps programmers to undo changes that break their code and to work collaboratively with others when developing software.

-- if you are not familar with git, please do MS Learn course:
+If you are already family with using git, continue on.
+If you are new to using git, please complete the MS Learn course: [Introduction to Git](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/) before continuing.

 ### GitHub

-- if not familar with GitHub, please do GH Learn course:
+GitHub is a cloud based service for hosting Git repositories.
+It provides a website, command-line tools, and workflow that makes it easier for developers and users to work together.

+To learn more about GitHub and its features, please complete the MS Learn course: [Introduction to GitHub](https://docs.microsoft.com/en-us/learn/modules/introduction-to-github/).

 | <img align="right" width="24" height="24" src="../../blob/status/.github/activity-icons/activity2.svg" /> :clipboard: Activity - Make commit |
 |:---|